ioggstream/test-driven-development-101/markdown/01-github-02-actions.md

 Hint:

 - add the  `.yamllint` file to the repository.
-- always create a pull request
+- always create a pull request and check the pipeline result

 ---

-# Publishing actions
+# Publishing actions [TODO]

 Write and publish your actions via *code*